rickeycarter/macDeepLearning/README.md

 * Open an app from the terminal so that environment variables are seen: `open -a {app name}`, e.g., `open -a RStudio`.

+* Show GPU and CPU utilization.
+Open the Activity Monitor app.
+Command + 4 opens a panel with GPU utilziation.
+Command + 3 show the CPU core utilization.

 # Step 0: Basic Installation of Software